The Building Official is authorized by Section 105.13 of the Florida Building Code to provide Phased Permits for construction projects.

-- Construction that requires approval from a development board, without prior approval by the applicable development board.
+- A construction that requires approval from a development board, without prior approval by the applicable development board.

-After the Building Official’s approval and satisfaction of required payment, the applicant will need to return to the permit counter to obtain the phased permit.
 The applicant will keep two sets of plans and two sets will be retained by the Building Department.
-Please be advised that the cost of the phased permit is non-refundable and will not be credited to the final building permit.
+The cost of the phased permit is non-refundable and will not be credited to the final building permit.

-The applicant may need additional trade phased permits (electrical, mechanical, plumbing, etc.).
+The applicant may need additional trade-phased permits (electrical, mechanical, plumbing, etc.).
 These permits must be related (linked) to the master phased permit.
 This will ensure that the trade permits can be transferred to the building permit once obtained.
-Trade permits, sub-permits, and shop drawings that require Planning and Zoning review cannot be approved until the full building permit is issued.

 A National Pollutant and Discharge Elimination System (NPDES) permit may be required.
-Storm water, erosion and sediment control during construction, demolition, or related activities that impact one-half (1/2) acre or more, shall be in accordance with the city's Municipal Separate Storm Sewer System (MS4) permit.
-(For more information, please visit the Environmental and Sustainability web page).
+Stormwater, erosion and sediment control during construction, demolition, or related activities that impact one-half (1/2) acre or more, shall be following the city's Municipal Separate Storm Sewer System (MS4) permit.
+For more information, click here.

-Separate permits from City of Miami Beach Public Works Department may be required for work on the public rights of way that involve paving, sidewalks, excavation, drainage, maintenance of traffic/street closure, tree removal/relocation/planting or dewatering, etc., as needed.
-For applicable permits, please contact Public Works Department at 305.673.7080.
+Separate permits from the Public Works Department may be required for work on the public right of way that involve paving, sidewalks, excavation, drainage, maintenance of traffic/street closure, tree removal/relocation/planting or dewatering, etc., as needed.